pubeldev/OpenPrintTag/docs_src/nfc_data_format.md

       1. **Auxiliary section** (optional, CBOR map)
          - Positioned at the beginning of the auxiliary region.
          - Intended for dynamic information, intended to be updated by the printers.
+- Unused space in the sections (outside of the region CBOR) SHALL NOT contain any meaningful working data.
+It SHOULD be filled with zeroes on tag initialization, but there are no requirements on upkeeping that afterwards.
+Users CAN update the regions with smaller data, leaving remnants of the original data behind.

 ## Specification common to all sections
 1. Data of all sections in the specification are represented as a CBOR map.